 Here is my quick video tour of the sleeping car aboard the Dacia Express:

 With the exception of a few quick visits to the bathroom at the other end of the car, I didn’t leave my room for the next 25 hours.
-There was no dining car, despite the online photo of happy people having a meal on the train.
+There was no dining car, despite the online photo of happy people having a delicious meal on the train.